tpalzkill/WorkshopTemplate/workshop/LabGuide200.md

 This is the first of several labs that are part of the **Create API on Oracle Integration Cloud**.
 Oracle API Gateways are software-based appliances that can be installed wherever you want, that is, physical or virtual compute on premise or in the cloud.
 This workshop will walk you through the process of creating Gateway and deploying it to API on Oracle Integration Cloud.

 ## Objectives
-- Create an Apiary account and login
-- Create the API Design

-## High-level Steps

-1. Provision Linux VM on OCI
+-	Provision Linux VM on OCI
-2. Set Console Connections on the Linux instance
+-	Set Console Connections on the Linux instance
-3. Allow inbound connections to the Linux instance
+-	Allow inbound connections to the Linux instance
-4. Install and configure logical API Gateway
+-	Install and configure logical API Gateway
-5. Add additional roles to cloud.admin user
+-	Add additional roles to cloud.admin user
-6. Install and configure host (server) API Gateway
+-	Install and configure host (server) API Gateway

 ## Required Artifacts